LxLeChat/ConvertToPSClass/README.md

 The main purpose, for me, is to do something like this `` [MyCustomType]($SomeJson | ConvertFrom-Json)``

 # Comment
-This is not perfect, and the are many caveats that we will see after some examples.
+This is not perfect, and there are many caveats that we will see after some examples.
 Maybe there are better ways to do this

-## Enum
-An enum is available in the psm1.
-This enum will be used when you want to add an attribute to a property.
-At the moment you need to load it manually. i havent yet written a manifest so it will not be available in your console when you import the module

 # Usage
 Load the module ``Import-Module .\convertToPSClass.psd1``